V-Sekai/manuals/decisions/20211005-create-sop-for-vrm-creation.md

-# Create SOP for VRM Creation
+# Create SOP for VRM #creation

 ### Context and Problem Statement

-Create SOP for VRM Creation
+Create SOP for VRM #creation

 ### Describe the feature / enhancement and how it helps to overcome the problem or limitation

-Hard to Get character creation correct.
+Hard to Get character #creation correct.

 ### Describe how your proposal will work, with code, pseudo-code, mock-ups, and/or diagrams